DecoBuddy/.github/profile/README.md

 1. **Explore Our GitHub**:

-   - Check out our open-source projects to see how we're building tools for design enthusiasts.
+   - Check out our open-source projects to see how we're building tools for diving enthusiasts.

 2. **Contribute Code**: